Learning that you have heart disease can be discouraging, but it doesn’t have to be debilitating.

 Heart disease refers to several different heart conditions, but the most common is coronary artery disease, which can cause a heart attack.
 Coronary artery disease occurs when plaque builds up in your arteries.
 Over time, those arteries can narrow, which reduces blood flow to your heart and puts you at danger for heart attack.

 Heart disease is the leading cause of death for men and women in the United States.
-About 655,000 Americans die from heart disease each year.
+More than 700,000 Americans die from heart disease each year.

 Making helpful changes

-For many people with coronary heart disease, the treatment is two-pronged – prescribed medicine that can lower your risk of additional plaque buildup and adopting healthy lifestyle changes.
+For many people with heart disease, the treatment is two-pronged – prescribed medicine and adopting healthy lifestyle changes.

 - Medicine.
 A range of medications can be prescribed, including some that modify cholesterol levels (such as statins), aspirin and beta blockers.